loda-lang/loda-programs/programs/oeis/list1.md

 * [A075318](http://oeis.org/A075318) ([L19 program](075/A075318.asm)): Pair the odd numbers such that the k-th pair is (r, r+2k) where r is the smallest odd number not included earlier: (1,3),(5,9),(7,13),(11,19),(15,25),(17,29),(21,35),(23,39),(27,45),...
 This is the sequence of the second member of pairs.
 * [A075319](http://oeis.org/A075319) ([L47 program](075/A075319.asm)): Pair the odd numbers such that the k-th pair is (r, r+2k) where r is the smallest odd number not included earlier: (1,3),(5,9),(7,13),(11,19),(15,25),(17,29),(21,35),(23,39),(27,45),...
 This is the sequence of the sum of the members of pairs.
 * [A075325](http://oeis.org/A075325) ([L03 program](075/A075325.asm)): Pair the natural numbers such that the m-th pair is (r, s) where r, s and s-r are the smallest numbers which have not occurred earlier and also are not equal to the difference of any earlier pair: (1, 3), (4, 9), (6, 13), (8, 18), (11, 23), (14, 29), (16, 33), (19, 39), (21, 43), (24, 49), (26, 53), (28, 58), ...
 Sequence gives first term of each pair.
+* [A075326](http://oeis.org/A075326) ([L07 program](075/A075326.asm)): Anti-Fibonacci numbers: start with a(0) = 0, and extend by rule that the next term is the sum of the two smallest numbers that are not in the sequence nor were used to form an earlier sum.
 * [A075327](http://oeis.org/A075327) ([L18 program](075/A075327.asm)): Sum of n-th pair in A075325.
 * [A075328](http://oeis.org/A075328) ([L04 program](075/A075328.asm)): Difference between n-th pair in A075325.
 * [A075349](http://oeis.org/A075349) ([L06 program](075/A075349.asm)): a(1) = 1; first differences follow the pattern 1,2,2,3,3,3,4,4,4,4,5,5,5,5,5,..., i.e., the next n differences are n.